 Petri Ylikoski is a philosopher of science specialized in philosophy of the social sciences.
 He has published extensively on theory of explanation, social mechanisms, and micro-macro problems in the social sciences.
 He will lead the analysis and explication of relations between different causal notions, articulation of criteria for good middle-range theorizing, and assessing various approaches to deal with causal complexity.
 He will be the primary advisor for the PhD student at IAS.

-Emilie Lindkvist is an agent-based modeller with extensive knowledge of social-ecological systems, particularly small-scale fisheries in Mexico.
-She has developed several agent-based models of Mexican fisheries in collaboration with empirical researchers from the social and natural sciences which will greatly facilitate and accelerate model development and analysis in this project.
-She will be responsible for the development of agent-based models.
+Emilie Lindkvist is an agent-based modeler with extensive knowledge of social-ecological systems, particularly small-scale fisheries in Mexico and Zanzibar, but also theoretical models on learning optimal management in fisheries.
+She has developed several agent-based models of self-governance, local trade, and fisher mobility in collaboration with experts and empirical researchers from the social and natural sciences which will greatly facilitate and accelerate analysis and model development in this project.

 Lars-Göran Johansson is professor of theoretical philosophy recently at Uppsala University, and currently affiliated with Stockholm Resilience Centre.
 He is an author of several papers and books on causation, general philosophy of science and philosophy of physics.
 He will engage in writing about different causal concepts, their relations, usefulness and drawbacks as well as in discussing types of scientific explanations.